samorogu/notes/javascriptForRact/README.md

 person.talk();
 ```

-If it is included an arrow function, this is inherited
+If it is included an arrow function, this is inherited and it is'nt need to reference with self.

 ```
 const person = {
     talk(){
-        var self=this;
         setTimeout(()=>{
         console.log("this",this);
         },1000);